zestra/MacroFarm/README.md

 In late January, 2023, I have been working tirelessly to redesign the whole code, making it neat, understandable, and modern.

-After the whole code redesign, I am expecting to add a whole new purpose and set of features to the game, setting MacroFarm on a Brand new course.
+After the whole code redesign, I am expecting to add a whole new purpose and set of features to the game, setting MacroFarm on a brand new course.

 Don't forget, you can support MacroFarm by sharing it with your friends, starring, and watching the repository!